mimmi20/browser-detector/README.md

 $result = $detector->getBrowser($request);
 ```

-The request parameter may be a string, an array or a \Wurfl\Request\GenericRequest instance.
-PSR-7 compatible messages are not supported yet.
+The request parameter may be a string, an array or a PSR-7 compatible message.

 ## Usage Examples